top of page

 PAST AND FUTURE EVENTS

-• 2022/2023 - Implementation of the artistic project 'Murmures', initiated by the Direction Régionale des Affaires Culturelles: F.Delasalle composes a sound piece telling the stories of the place through the testimonies of the people who saw it evolve
+• 2022/2023 - Implementation of the artistic project 'Murmures', initiated by the Direction Régionale des Affaires Culturelles: F.Delasalle composes a sound piece telling the stories of the place through the testimonies of the people who saw it evolve (the French version of the sound piece is available on the artist's website)

 • 2019 - Departemental price : les rubans du patrimoine